razvantimis/frontend-national-g11/08 week /readme.md

 # AJAX - Server request

+0. Promise - Callback hell
 1. What is API?
 2. What is AJAX?
 3. Fetch
 4. JSON.stringly & JSON.parse
-5. Promise
-6. Workshop blog
+5. Workshop blog